intermountainneuroimaging/inc_documentation/docs/source/deidentification.rst

 The Ingest Config Template
 ++++++++++++++++++++++++++

-Now that you've put in the hard work into making the perfect de-id profile, you'd lke to use it for an actual data upload.
+Now that you've put in the hard work into making the perfect de-id profile, you'd like to use it for an actual data upload.
 However, if you opted not to upload the de-id profile to Flywheel, there's one more step: the Ingest Config Template.

-The ingest config template is a broad topic in and of itself (best described in the `Flywheel template documentation. <https://docs.flywheel.io/hc/en-us/articles/4413200627987>`_
+The ingest config template is a broad topic in and of itself (best described in the `Flywheel template documentation <https://docs.flywheel.io/hc/en-us/articles/4413200627987>`_).

 Briefly, the ingest template is a configuration YAML file that allows you to control every part of the Flywheel upload process.
 For example, the ingest template defines the relationship between your local folder structure (where the data exists) and how you want that data to be labelled and mapped onto the Flywheel data hierarchy.
 Critically, the ingest config template also defines the de-identification profile(s) for the given Project.